ToSStudio/TinyTFT_LT7683/examples/README.md

 - performance limits and tuning on an ATtiny85

 Star count and motion parameters are intentionally conservative to ensure smooth animation.
+Feel free to experiment with colors, animation parameters, and drawing routines.

 ## Notes